IBM-Bluemix-Docs/va/va_index.md

 ```
 {: screen}

-Fix: Instead of using SSH, use `docker attach` or `docker exec` to access your container.
+Fix: Instead of using SSH, use `docker attach` or `docker exec` to access the container.
 Ensure that your Dockerfile does not contain any steps for installing an SSH Server.